Monitoring and Observability for AI Environments

 Predictive analysis and intelligent autoscaling

-• Predict GPU usage peaks based on historical data.
+• Predict GPU usage peaks based on historical data

-• Detect latency anomalies using Azure Anomaly Detector.
+• Detect latency anomalies using Azure Anomaly Detector

-• Trigger intelligent autoscaling (AKS / VMSS) based on inferred load.
+• Trigger intelligent autoscaling (AKS / VMSS)

 Alerts and automated responses